Error: Field cannot left blank.

 Hydrogen to Infinity overview

-Our goal is to make the hydrogen project operational by the end of 2024, with two more phases in following years.
-The three phases may be built in parallel as well.
+Our goal is to make the hydrogen project operational by the end of 2027, with potential future phases in the years after.

-H2∞ will study different levels of hydrogen and natural gas blends in a stand-alone multi-feed, multi-directional natural gas pipeline system.
+H2∞ will study different levels of hydrogen and natural gas blends in a stand-alone multi-feed, multi-directional and closed natural gas transmission pipeline system (test loop).
 This will include testing different vintage gas pipes and inform a safe level of hydrogen we can blend into the existing system by 2030.
-The facility is planned to operate for a minimum of 10 years and extend indefinitely as an operating asset.
+The facility is planned to operate for a minimum of 10 years and extend indefinitely as an active asset.

-- Evaluating new and existing pipeline and storage assets in a controlled natural gas and hydrogen blend environment.
+- Evaluating new and existing pipeline assets in a controlled natural gas and hydrogen blend environment.

 - Testing the majority of transmission assets and creating a lasting research and innovation space.